rikulo/rikulo-docs/stream/RSP/Standard_Tags/page.md

 > The `import` attribute is ignored, if a library's name is specified in the `partOf` attribute.

+##The part attribute

+> Optional

+The `part` attribute specifies the dart files to be parted of this library.
+For example,

+    [:part import="dart:collection, dart:json as Json" part="part1.dart, part2.dart"]

+It will generate something similar to:

+    import "dart:collection";
+    import "dart:json" as Json;
+    part "part1.dart";
+    part "part2.dart";

 ##The name and args Attributes

 > Optional